7 Must-Read African Comics and Graphic Novels

 Comic books and graphic novels provide moral lessons and create a world of escape.
-In this guide, you will discover seven must-read African comics and graphic novels.
+Read on to discover ten amazing African comics and graphic novels.

 African Comics and Graphic Novels We Love

-There are plenty of comics and graphic novels that African authors have written for African audiences.
-Below are your favourites!
+There are plenty of comics and graphic novels written for African audiences.
+Here’s a list of our absolute favourites!

 Kwezi by Loyiso Mkize